The Center hosts school groups through our free field trip program.

 The CSNE is steps from the University of Washington, on the corner of 15th Ave NE and NE 42nd Street.
 Your group may want to extend your visit by taking a UW campus tour or exploring other K-12 offerings on campus.

-To reserve a school visit, please contact Nona Clifton, CSNE Pre-college Education Manager via email or phone at (206) 221-4197.
+To reserve a school visit, please contact Janis Wignall, CSNE Pre-college Education Manager via email or phone at (206) 221-4197.

 We have a limited number of spots available each month.
 Once your reservation is confirmed, you will receive more detailed information, including a glossary, career links, and suggested teaching resources.